yellowleather/snippets/README.md

 ./deploy.sh
 ```

-The script will:
+The deployment script will:
+1. Run all unit tests automatically
+2. Abort deployment if any tests fail
-- Load secrets from `.env.production`
+3. Load secrets from `.env.production`
-- Generate `app.yaml` with environment variables
+4. Generate `app.yaml` with environment variables
-- Deploy to Google App Engine
+5. Deploy to Google App Engine
-- Clean up temporary files
+6. Clean up temporary files

 Your app will be live at: `https://YOUR_PROJECT_ID.appspot.com`